nchanged/ts-universal/README.md

 A simple gulp plugin that makes it possible to use typescript modules painlessly on browser and on server

+## Features

+* Converts your code into a unversal module without transpiling it
+* Exposes target naturaly to window or NodeJS exports
+* 100% Typescript sourcemaps support
+* Simplicity - No need to configure!

+## How it works

-Wraps each file into a neat closure, providing custom exports and require function, that work flawlessly in both ends
+*tsUniversal* Wraps each file into a neat closure, providing custom exports and require function, that work flawlessly in both ends
 ```js
  __ts.module("utils/utils.js", function(exports, require) {
      "use strict";